echasnovski/comperank/README.md

 #> # ... with 14 more rows
 ```

-**Wide format** is a more convenient way to store results with **fixed** number of players in a game.
+**Wide format** is a more convenient way to store results with **fixed** number of players in a game. *Each row represents scores of all players in particular game*.
 Data should be organized in pairs of columns "player"-"score".
 Identifier of a pair should go after respective keyword and consist only from digits.
-For example: player1, score1, player2, score2.
+For example: `player1`, `score1`, `player2`, `score2`.
 Order doesn't matter.
 Column `game` is optional.

 Programmatically wide format is represented with `widecr` S3 class which should be created with `as_widecr()` function from `comperes`: